robrogers3/Laracastle/readme.md

 ### Run the Automatic Install

-To have Castle.io integrated in minutes just run this:
+To have Castle.io integrated in minutes just run this command:

 **NOTE: this will CLOBBER your User class and your AppServiceProvider.**
 ```